Anderkins/aa_miles_poller/README.md

 AA Miles Poller
 ===============

+A Node experiment.

 Polls the AA miles rewards map for a drop in mileage cost.

-Uses twilio to send texts for notifications.
+Uses twilio to send texts for notifications (success, errors, etc).

-A node experiment.